-1 With the Tools3 panel in the workspace, select the Test Runtime icon in the designer.
+- 1. With the Tools3 panel in the workspace, select the Test Runtime icon in the designer.
+You enter test runtime.

-- 2 Select the upper left Message tool. - 3 Type in a text message and press Enter.
-The message now appears in this Message tool al - The message now appears in this Message tool along with the Message tool to the right. - Select the Exit button.You are returned to the Designer.
+- 2. Select the upper left Message tool.

+- 3. Type in a text message and press Enter.

+The message now appears in this Message tool along with the Message tool to the right.